csaq5507/react-interactive-tutorials/README.md

 import { registerTutorials } from 'react-interactive-tutorials'
 registerTutorials(YOUR_TUTORIALS);

-// attached to global var
+// attached to global let
 interactiveTutorials.registerTutorials(YOUR_TUTORIALS);
 ```